 The student will be part of the EBCTCG secretariat and will have all support required for undertaking the work.
 In addition, the student will have access to the range of training programmes offered by the University for postgraduate students including teaching and personal development.

-This project involves statistical analysis of big data to improve breast cancer treatment.
+This project involves statistical analysis of large scale data to improve breast cancer treatment.
 It requires the ability to acquire skills in data analysis and statistical programming or previous training/experience with and an interest in applying these skills to medical research.

 Students should have a good degree in mathematical/science subject or medicine, and preferably an MSc in epidemiology, statistics, public health, or bioinformatics.